JamesSaxon/jamessaxon.github.io/_posts/2021-01-01-circumnavigating-chicago.md

 There is also a certain amount of Black history down here.
 I was first aware of Altgeld Homes as one of the sites to which residents of Cabrini Green were relocated, when that development was demolished.
-This was also a stop on the underground railroad,.
+There was also a stop on the underground railroad at this site.
 Robbins, Illinois (half-way along the trek) is an early Black suburb with an influential history in early Black aviation (in particular).
 [OpenLands][openlands] produced a story map for their [black history trail][afr-heritage].